-In 2010, University personnel along with the consulting team of McClure Engineering and CM Engineering began a study to replace the steam infrastructure with a ground source heating system and to determine the impact it would have on the campus infrastructure.
-The study assessed placement for a piping loop and well fields along with current building system conditions and how best to implement such a dramatic change without causing severe disruption to campus life.
+In 2010, University personnel partnered with the consulting team of McClure Engineering and CM Engineering to study feasibility of replacing the old steam infrastructure with a ground-source heating system, and to determine the impact such a system would have on campus.
+The study assessed placement for well fields and corresponding underground loops along with current building system conditions and how best to implement such a dramatic change without causing severe disruption to campus life.

-The Missouri University of Science and Technology campus created a geothermal energy system, which was a $33 million project that created three new geothermal plants to serve the heating and cooling needs of 16 buildings on campus, totaling over 1,000,000 square feet of conditioned space within 17 buildings.
+The Missouri University of Science and Technology designed an integrated ground-source energy system, a project that created three new geothermal heat-exchanging plants to serve the heating and cooling needs for over 1,000,000 square feet of conditioned space within 17 buildings.
 These buildings encompassed classrooms, laboratories and offices.
-Other spaces served solely by the geothermal cooling system include additional classrooms, laboratories, apartments/dorms and a student center, and other classrooms and laboratories.
+Other spaces served solely by the geothermal cooling system include additional classrooms, laboratories, apartments/dorms and a student center.

-The system includes 645 vertical bore wells, each 400 to 440 feet deep, combined into closed loops serving the three plants.
-Those plants are housed in Straumanis James Hall, McNutt Hall and Bertelsmeyer Hall.
-Each plant contained 500 tons of Heat Recovery Chillers (HRCs), cooling towers for heat rejection, and natural gas-fired boilers for supplemental heating.
+The system includes 645 vertical bore wells, each 400 to 440 feet deep, combined into closed loops serving the three plants housed withing Straumanis-James, McNutt and Bertelsmeyer Halls.
+Each plant contains 500 tons of Heat Recovery Chillers (HRCs), cooling towers for supplemental heat rejection and gas-fired boilers for auxillary heating.

-In addition to the three main geothermal plants, an additional geothermal system was created in the Gale Bullman Multi Purpose building/ Student Recreational Center.
-This system included 168 vertical bore wells drilled to the same range of depth as the primary well fields, and augments the center's HVAC and pool-heating systems.
+In addition to the three main geothermal plants, an additional system was created in the Gale Bullman Multi Purpose building/Student Recreational Center.
+This system included 144 vertical bore wells drilled to the same range of depth as the primary well fields, and augments the center's HVAC and pool-heating systems.

-The geothermal system uses the Earth as a battery to store rejected heat during the warmer months and extract it during the cooler months as a ground source heat pump.
-This project eliminated the deferred maintenance of the 40 year old coal and wood chip fired steam boilers, associated subterranean steam and condensate lines, and other related equipment in the power plant.
-Additionally, a two-pipe chilled water system sized for future expansion replaced the 40 year old single pipe chilled water loop.
+The geothermal system uses the Earth's thermal mass to store rejected heat during the warmer months and extract it during the cooler months via underground hydronic loops.
+This project eliminated the deferred maintenance of the 40 year old coal/wood chip-fired steam boilers, associated subterranean steam and condensate lines, and other related equipment in the power plant.
+Additionally, a two-pipe chilled water system, sized for future expansion, replaced the aging single-pipe chilled water loop.

-The buildings utilized by the steam plant and single-pipe chilled water loop had a carbon footprint of 99.6 million lbs of carbon dioxide each year.
-Implementing the geothermal campus system was anticipated to decrease this carbon footprint by up to 50%, bringing the University much closer to its goal of carbon neutrality.
+The buildings utilizing the steam plant and single-pipe chilled water loop had a carbon footprint of 99.6 million lbs of carbon dioxide each year.
+Implementing the geothermal campus system was anticipated to decrease this footprint by up to 50%, bringing the University much closer to its goal of carbon neutrality.
 The system was also projected to save 10 million gallons of water each year.

-The geothermal system was anticipated to cut total energy use of the Education & General campus buildings in half and save $1.1 million per year in operational costs for a 27 year payback.
+The geothermal system was anticipated to cut total energy use of the education & general campus buildings in half and save $1.1 million per year in operational costs for a 27 year payback.
 The project also modernized campus infrastructure by incorporating over $15 million in deferred maintenence.
 An additional $46 million of deferred maintenence tasks were rendered obsolete by the project and subsequently eliminated from the budget.
 The system has been in operation since July 1, 2014.
 Utility bills have shown energy savings of approximately 57% compared to recent years and roughly $100,000 saved in water costs.